BLOG

 Patch failed at 0001 Four is more

 Well, that doesn’t feel good, does it?
-We just wanted to muck about with time; we weren’t expecting nasty repercussions like merge conflicts.
-However, it’s impossible to ignore conflicting changes (unless you want to delete one of them) so we’ll have to deal with them sooner or later.
-Rebase forces, or allows you to deal with merge conflicts up front, before the code gets written on to master.
+We just wanted to muck about with time, we weren’t expecting nasty repercussions like merge conflicts.
+However, it's impossible to ignore conflicting changes (unless you want to delete one of them) so we’ll have to deal with them sooner or later.
+Rebase forces, or allows you to deal with merge conflicts up front, before the code is getting written on to master.
 So let’s edit our file to resolve the conflict and see what the repository looks like:

 $ emacs file